andrewbeard/broworkshop/docs/README.md

 Copyright [Corelight, Inc](https://www.corelight.com/)

+## Useful-Command-Line-Utilities.pdf and useful_cli_utilities.txt
+Descriptions of a couple command-line test processing utilities which are useful for looking at Bro logs.
+This info is taken directly from the workshop slides, but included here as it may be useful as a references for some of the exercises.

 ## bro-cheat-sheet.pdf
 This one deals almost entirely with Bro command line arguments and scripting.
 It may come in handy for Exercise 3 in particular when you start modifying and writing your own scripts.

-Copied from [bro/cheatsheet](https://github.com/bro/cheat-sheet) and redistributed via [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported ](https://creativecommons.org/licenses/by-nc-sa/3.0/)license.
+Copied from [bro/cheatsheet](https://github.com/bro/cheat-sheet) and redistributed via [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported ](https://creativecommons.org/licenses/by-nc-sa/3.0/) license